-both wavenumbers at longer leads, especially beyond week 4 for wave-1.
-Among these, NCEP is the clear outlier with the most negative heat fluxes. shows the most negative biases for wave-1 heat fluxes, which nearly reach -5 K m/s at week 6.
-The fact that the high-top systems seem to slightly over-estimate SH upward wave driving fluxes could imply that these systems also have too high springtime variability in the SH stratosphere.
+465 heat flux biases for both wavenumbers at longer leads, especially beyond week 4 for wave-1.
+Among these, NCEP shows the most negative biases for wave-1 heat fluxes, which nearly reach -5 K m/s at week 6.
+The fact that the high-top systems seem to slightly over-estimate SH upward wave fluxes could imply that these systems also have too high springtime variability in the SH stratosphere.